openmeteo/enhydris/doc/dev/database.rst

       Replace all of the time series with *data*, which must be a filelike object containing time series data in `text format`_ or `file format`_.
-If it is in text format, the header is ignored.
+If it is in file format, the header is ignored.

    .. method:: enhydris.hcore.models.Timeseries.append_data(data)